Who was Sir Francis Drake? Discover the life of the Tudor sailor, famous for sailing around the world and fighting the Spanish Armada.

-One of Drakes most famous attacks was on Cadiz and Corunna in 1587.
-He himself called this the ‘singeing of the King of Spain's beard’.
-In a daring raid between 20 and 30 ships were sunk or captured.
+One of Drake’s most famous attacks was on the Spanish ports of Cadiz and Corunna in 1587, which he called the ‘singeing of the King of Spain's beard’.
+In a daring raid between 20 and 30 Spanish ships were sunk or captured.
 The attack delayed the Armada and the Spanish were short of some important supplies for their fleet.

-Drake was also involved in battle against the Spanish Armada in 1588, most notably the capture of the Spanish flagship Rosario.
+Drake was also involved in many battles against the Spanish Armada in 1588, most notably the capture of the Spanish flagship Rosario.